beddalumia/colorlab/README.md

 ### Usage

 The higher level API consists of the functions included in the colortools folder.
 Ideally the user would mostly use just these, although lower level machinery is made available by means of specialized namespaces.
-These are thoroughly documented in their specific READMEs, to which we'll refer whenever appropriate:
+These are thoroughly documented in specific READMEs, to which we'll refer whenever appropriate:

 - [`BREWER`](brewer/README.md) colormap package.
 - [`CMOCEAN`](cmocean/README.md) colormap package.